ControlSystemStudio/cs-studio/applications/plugins/org.csstudio.alarm.beast.configtool/Readme.txt

 Note that alarm configurations are identified by their "Root" element.

-The following examples assume that the RDB URL is built into the tool via plugin_customization.ini or the underlying org.csstudio.alarm/preferences.ini.
+The following examples assume that the RDB URL/user/password are built into the tool via plugin_customization.ini or the underlying org.csstudio.alarm/preferences.ini.
 To specify another URL, add the option